Skip to main content

 Aims

-• To introduce students to philosophically important issues connected to formal and philosophical logic, including a subset of the following: non-classical logics, such as modal and temporal logic; relevance logic; many-valued logics; the developments in early 20th C logic (stemming from Hilbert's programme) leading to Gdel's proofs of the completeness of first-order logic and the incompleteness of Peano Arithmetic; axiomatizations of set theory, including the independence of the Axiom of Choice and the Continuum Hypothesis; different approaches to philosophy of mathematics and the foundations of mathematics.
+• To introduce students to philosophically important issues connected to formal and philosophical logic, including a subset of the following: philosophy of logic, logical modelling, non-classical logics, such as modal logic (including temporal, epistemic, deontic logic etc); relevance logic; many-valued logics; dynamic logics; game theoretic appropriates to logic; Gdel's proofs of the completeness of first-order logic and the incompleteness of Peano Arithmetic; different approaches to philosophy of mathematics and the foundations of mathematics.

 • To provide them with the technical means necessary to prove these results for themselves, and the philosophical skills to engage with current the philosophical issues raised by the formal problems.